hanxifu/hanxifu.github.io/python/_posts/2019-02-28-django-timezone-settings.md

 ---
+layout: post
+author: Hanxi Fu
-tags: python django
+tags: [python, django]
 ---
-I'm really tired of searching solutions everywhere.
+# Django Timezone Settings

-This article is about to set timezone in django.
+This article is about how to set timezone in django.

 Here's the snippet of code to set showing format in django.
 ```python